adobe/aio-lib-ims/api.md

 <a name="new_Ims_new"></a>

 ### new Ims(env)
-Creats a new IMS connector instance for the stage or prod environment
+Creates a new IMS connector instance for the stage or prod environment

 | Param | Type | Description |